Contents

 1. Create a new slide show project or open an existing one.

-2. Select the Tools menu and click Executable or Output / CD Slide Show.
+2. Select the Tools menu and click Executable.

 3. On the General tab, select a base folder where you want to save your output slide shows.
 Select the Create in subfolder checkbox if you want the program to save the output slide show files in a subfolder inside the selected base folder.